vitorstabile/airflow-basics/README.md

 #### <a name="chapter1part5"></a>Chapter 1 - Part 5: Introduction to the Airflow UI

+The Airflow UI is your primary interface for interacting with your Airflow environment.
+It provides a comprehensive view of your DAGs, tasks, and infrastructure, allowing you to monitor, trigger, and troubleshoot your workflows.
+Understanding the UI is crucial for effectively managing your data pipelines and ensuring their smooth operation.
+This lesson will guide you through the key components of the Airflow UI, explaining their functionalities and how to use them to manage your workflows.

 #### <a name="chapter1part5.1"></a>Chapter 1 - Part 5.1: Accessing the Airflow UI

+After setting up your local Airflow environment using Docker (as covered in the previous lesson), you can access the Airflow UI through your web browser.
+By default, the Airflow webserver runs on port 8080.
+Therefore, you can access the UI by navigating to http://localhost:8080 in your browser.

+If you configured a different port during the setup process, make sure to use that port instead.
+Once you access the UI, you'll be prompted to log in.
+The default credentials are airflow for both username and password.
+It is crucial to change these default credentials in a production environment for security reasons.

 #### <a name="chapter1part5.2"></a>Chapter 1 - Part 5.2: Key Components of the Airflow UI

+The Airflow UI is organized into several key sections, each providing specific functionalities for managing your workflows.

+**DAGs View**

+The DAGs view is the main landing page of the Airflow UI.
+It provides a list of all DAGs that are currently loaded in your Airflow environment.
+For each DAG, you can see its current status, schedule, and a summary of recent runs.

+- **DAG Name**: The name of the DAG, as defined in your Python code.
+Clicking on the DAG name will take you to the DAG details page.
+- **Status**: The current status of the DAG, which can be one of the following:
+  - **Running**: The DAG is currently running.
+  - **Success**: The DAG has completed successfully.
+  - **Failed**: The DAG has failed.
+  - **Upstream Failed**: One or more upstream tasks have failed.
+  - **Queued**: The DAG is queued to run.
+  - **Scheduled**: The DAG is scheduled to run in the future.
+  - **Paused**: The DAG is paused and will not be scheduled to run.
+- **Schedule**: The schedule interval for the DAG, defined using a cron expression or a predefined schedule (e.g., @daily, @weekly).
+- **Last Run**: The date and time of the last DAG run.
+- **Next Run**: The date and time of the next scheduled DAG run.
+- **Recent Tasks**: A summary of the status of recent tasks in the DAG, providing a quick overview of the DAG's health.
+- **Actions**: A set of actions that you can perform on the DAG, such as:
+  - **Trigger DAG**: Manually trigger a new DAG run.
+  - **Pause/Unpause DAG**: Pause or unpause the DAG, enabling or disabling its schedule.
+  - **Delete DAG**: Remove the DAG from the Airflow environment (use with caution!).
+  - **Refresh**: Refresh the DAG's status and information.

+**Example**:

+Imagine you have a DAG named process_data_daily that processes data every day at midnight.
+In the DAGs view, you would see the DAG name, its status (e.g., "Success" if the last run was successful), the schedule (@daily), the last run time, the next run time, and a summary of the recent task statuses.

+**DAG Details View**

+Clicking on a DAG name in the DAGs view will take you to the DAG details view.
+This view provides a more detailed look at the DAG, including its graph representation, task details, and run history.

+- **Graph View**: A visual representation of the DAG, showing the tasks and their dependencies.
+You can see the status of each task (e.g., success, failed, running, queued) and the dependencies between them.
+- **Task Details**: Clicking on a task in the graph view will display its details, such as its operator type, start time, end time, duration, and logs.
+- **Grid View**: A tabular view of the DAG runs, showing the status of each task in each run.
+This view is useful for comparing the performance of different DAG runs.
+- **Code View**: Displays the Python code that defines the DAG.
+This is useful for reviewing the DAG's logic and identifying potential issues.
+- **Run History**: A list of all DAG runs, showing their status, start time, end time, and duration.
+You can click on a DAG run to view its details.

+**Example**:

+In the DAG details view for the process_data_daily DAG, you would see a graph showing the tasks involved in processing the data, such as "extract_data", "transform_data", and "load_data".
+You could click on the "transform_data" task to see its details, such as the Python code that performs the transformation and the logs generated during its execution.

+**Task Instance Details**

+From the DAG Details view, you can click on a specific task instance (a specific run of a task within a DAG run) to view its details.
+This provides the most granular level of information about a task's execution.

+- **Logs**: The logs generated by the task during its execution.
+This is the primary source of information for troubleshooting task failures.
+- **Task Attributes**: Information about the task, such as its operator type, retries, start time, end time, duration, and state.
+- **XComs**: (Covered in a later module) Information about data passed between tasks using XComs.
+- **Try Number**: If the task has been retried, this indicates the current retry attempt number.

+**Example**:

+If the "transform_data" task in the process_data_daily DAG failed, you would examine its logs in the Task Instance Details view to identify the cause of the failure.
+The logs might show an error message indicating a problem with the data transformation logic.

+**Browse Menu**

+The "Browse" menu in the Airflow UI provides access to various administrative and monitoring features.

+- **DAG Runs**: A list of all DAG runs in the Airflow environment, across all DAGs.
+- **Task Instances**: A list of all task instances in the Airflow environment, across all DAGs and DAG runs.
+- **Code**: Allows you to browse the code files in your Airflow environment, including DAG definitions and custom modules.
+- **Variables**: (Covered in a later module) Allows you to view and manage Airflow variables, which are key-value pairs that can be used to configure DAGs.
+- **Connections**: (Covered in a later module) Allows you to view and manage Airflow connections, which store connection information for external systems such as databases and APIs.
+- **Pools**: Allows you to manage resource pools, which can be used to limit the number of tasks that run concurrently.
+- **Users**: Allows you to manage user accounts and permissions.
+- **Roles**: Allows you to manage user roles and permissions.
+- **Audit Logs**: A log of all actions performed in the Airflow UI, providing an audit trail for security and compliance purposes.

+**Admin Menu**

+The "Admin" menu provides access to administrative functionalities.

+- **Configurations**: Displays the current Airflow configuration settings.
+- **Plugins**: Displays the installed Airflow plugins.
+- **REST API**: Provides information about the Airflow REST API.
+- **Clear Data**: Allows you to clear data from the Airflow metadata database (use with caution!).

 #### <a name="chapter1part5.3"></a>Chapter 1 - Part 5.3: Using the Airflow UI for Monitoring and Troubleshooting

+The Airflow UI is your primary tool for monitoring the health and performance of your data pipelines.
+By regularly checking the DAGs view, DAG details view, and task instance details, you can quickly identify and resolve issues.

+- **Monitoring DAG Status**: The DAGs view provides a quick overview of the status of all DAGs.
+Pay attention to DAGs that are in a "Failed" or "Upstream Failed" state.
+- **Examining Task Logs**: When a task fails, the first step is to examine its logs in the Task Instance Details view.
+The logs will often contain error messages or stack traces that can help you identify the cause of the failure.
+- **Identifying Performance Bottlenecks**: The DAG details view and Grid View can help you identify performance bottlenecks in your DAGs.
+Look for tasks that take a long time to run or that are frequently retried.
+- **Triggering DAGs Manually**: You can use the "Trigger DAG" button in the DAGs view to manually trigger a DAG run.
+This is useful for testing changes or for running a DAG on demand.
+- **Clearing Task Instances**: If a task instance is in a failed state and you want to retry it, you can clear it using the "Clear" button in the Task Instance Details view.
+This will reset the task's state and allow it to be retried.